geersch/retry/packages/nestjs-retry/README.md

 ## Usage

 Use the `@UseInterceptors` decorator imported from the `@nestjs/common` package to set up the interceptor.
-The interceptor can be controller-scope, method-scoped, or global-scoped.
-Have a look at the [NestJS documentation](https://docs.nestjs.com/interceptors#binding-interceptors) for all the options on how to bind interceptors.
+The interceptor can be controller-scoped, method-scoped, or global-scoped.
+Please refer to the [NestJS documentation](https://docs.nestjs.com/interceptors#binding-interceptors) for all the options on how to bind interceptors.

 ```ts
 @UseInterceptors(RetryInterceptor)
 export class CatsController {}
 ```

-Using the above notation, each route handler defined in `CatsController` will use the `RetryInterceptor`.
-By default it defaults to using the `EqualJitterBackoffStrategy` backoff strategy.

-You can also instantiate the `RetryInterceptor` and pass the desired backoff strategy type.
+Using the above notation, each route handler defined in `CatsController` will use the `RetryInterceptor`, which uses the `EqualJitterBackoffStrategy` backoff strategy by default.
+Alternatively, you can instantiate the `RetryInterceptor` yourself and pass the desired type of backoff strategy.

 ```ts
 @UseInterceptors(new RetryInterceptor(FullJitterBackOffStrategy))